 Different switch ideas

 Before we wrap things up, let’s take a quick look at a few switch ideas and suggestions, shall we?
 For practicality, a switch installed both on the inside of the garage, and inside your home, will work well, especially if you forget to switch the light off before coming in the house at night, and don’t to go back outside.
 Remote control light switches are also hugely popular nowadays, as are motion sensors.
 However, if there is a lot of wildlife, or movement from large trees, or traffic on the road etc, motion sensors may not be quite as ideal, so just bear that in mind.

 And with that, we shall draw proceedings to a close.
-Before we go however, let’s first sum up what we’ve learnt.
+Before we go, however, let’s first sum up what we’ve learned.
 Put simply, in terms of choosing the right lighting and decor for your garage lighting ideas, you really need to look at your own circumstances and preferences.
 For standard garages, fluorescent boxes work just fine, but for a workshop, you’ll want light from other sources, from other angles.
 You can go with lamps, under-cabinet lighting, sconces, hanging fixtures, or even custom-made chandeliers.
 Basically, find what works for you, think outside the box, and don’t be afraid to get adventurous.